mlaug/MysqlMongoMapper/README.md

     </documents>

+Inside this xml file you can use different art of select statements like

+    select name, prename from
+    select name as lastname, prename as firstname select a.name, b.prename

 In your mongodb you should find a new database "mapper" with two collections "simple" and "complex".
 Both should inherit three documents, the complex one with the expected children in reference